|

 animal husbandry and behavior as well as love and devotion to the animals

 and the breed itself.
-I have all breeding dogs (a silly term since these are also
+I had all my breeding dogs (a silly term since these are also

 my